Kardashian Animated Show Coming, If Kris Jenner Has Her Way

 The Kardashian family is no stranger to being robbed.
 Last October, Kim Kardashian was gagged, bound at her hands and feet, and held at gunpoint, as five masked men stole millions of dollars worth of jewelry at a Paris hotel.

 In what appeared to be another attack on the Kardashian family, Kendall Jenner had $200,000 worth of jewelry stolen from her home earlier this month.
-So naturally, “momager” Kris Jenner is worried about her family’s safety, and their money.
+So naturally, “momager” Kris Jenner is worried about her family’s safety and their money.
 Kris Jenner has been strengthening security to a “crazy new level.”
 In her most recent interview with Us Weekly, Jenner spoke out about the latest string of attacks against the Kardashian family.

 “It’s an eye-opener how many people have tried to access our homes… we’re protected to a crazy level.”